gcharang/KomodoPlatform-wiki/BarterDEX-Network-Optimisations-&-Handle-BarterDEX-on-Very-FAST-Computer.md

 net.ipv4.tcp_max_tw_buckets = 2000000
 ```

 You can also use a kernel module dealing with network congestion.
 But, there is not enough data on how much it helps.
 For this you need to add the following 2 lines into the previous file.
+Try to load the module with `sudo modprobe tcp_bbr` to see if you have it.
+If the terminal shows nothing, that is good.
+It means it could load the module.

 ```JSON
 net.core.default_qdisc=fq
 net.ipv4.tcp_congestion_control=bbr
 ```

 And, for the `bbr` module in the last line to be automatically loaded on boot, put the following line in `/etc/modules-load.d/modules.conf` file.

 ```shell
 tcp_bbr